gracchus163/hopeless/README.md

 `python main.py`

 **TODO** in order of importance:
-* Nice, helpful messages
-* "welcome-bot" functionality
+* "welcome-bot" functionality - auto-message new users on the server
+* Better utility for volunteers, maybe not a token system
+* hot-reload of tickets

 ## Project structure